John S. Service

 John Stewart Service (August 3, 1909 – February 3, 1999) was an American diplomat who served in the Foreign Service in China prior to and during World War II.
-Considered one of the State Department's "China Hands", he was an important member of the Dixie Mission to Yan'an.
-Service correctly predicted that the Communists would defeat the Nationalists in a civil war: he and other diplomats were blamed for the "loss" of China in the domestic political turmoil following the 1949 Communist triumph in China.
+Considered one of the State Department's "China Hands," he was an important member of the Dixie Mission to Yan'an.
+Service correctly predicted that the Communists would defeat the Nationalists in a civil war.
+He and other diplomats were blamed for the "loss" of China in the domestic political turmoil after the 1949 Communist triumph in China.
 In June 1945, Service was arrested in the Amerasia Affair in 1945.
 The prosecution sought an indictment for espionage, but a federal grand jury unanimously declined to indict him.

-In 1950 U.S. Senator Joseph McCarthy launched an attack against Service, which led to investigations of the reports Service wrote while stationed in China.
-Numerous loyalty board cleared Service, but a final one suggested there was "reasonable doubt" as to his loyalty.
-This opinion forced Secretary of State Dean Acheson to fire Service.
-In 1957 the U.S. Supreme Court ordered his reinstatement in a unanimous decision, finding that Acheson's action had been illegal because "it violated Regulations of the Department of State which were binding on the Secretary."
+In 1950 U.S. Senator Joseph McCarthy launched an attack against Service, which led to investigations of the reports that Service had written while he was stationed in China.
+Numerous loyalty boards cleared Service, but a final one suggested there was "reasonable doubt" as to his loyalty.
+That opinion forced Secretary of State Dean Acheson to fire Service.
+In 1957, the U.S. Supreme Court ordered his reinstatement in a unanimous decision and found that Acheson's action had been illegal because "it violated Regulations of the Department of State which were binding on the Secretary."

 Early life

-John Service was born on August 3, 1909, in the city of Chengdu in the Sichuan province of China, the son of Grace Josephine (Boggs) and Robert Roy Service, missionaries working for the Y.M.C.A.
-Service spent his childhood in the Chinese province.
+John Service was born on August 3, 1909, in the city of Chengdu in the Sichuan Province of China, the son of Grace Josephine (Boggs) and Robert Roy Service, missionaries to Sichuan working for the YMCA.
+Service spent his childhood in Sichuan Province.
 By the age of eleven, Service had mastered the local Chinese dialect, and then attended the Shanghai American School for high school.
 The Service family moved to California, where John graduated from Berkeley High School in Berkeley, California at the age of fifteen.
-Those who knew him say he always went by "Jack" and he never used his middle name.
+Those who knew him say that he always went by "Jack" and that he never used his middle name.

 In the fall of 1927, Service entered Oberlin College.
-He majored in both art history and economics, and was captain of the school's cross-country and track and field teams.
-After graduation, Service took and passed the Foreign Service Exam in 1933.
+He majored in both art history and economics and was captain of the school's cross-country and track and field teams.
+After graduation, he took and passed the Foreign Service Exam in 1933.
 In 1977, Oberlin awarded him an honorary degree.